vgurianov/srt/docs/analysis_model.md

 }
 ```

-If the particle is active then the particle remove from cell 1 and place in cell 2.
+If the particle is active then the particle removes from cell 1 and place in cell 2.
 If the particle isn't active then particle time has shift and the particle has interaction.
 Let \\(\tau_{R}\\) be the resolution of tackt of time and  \\( j \\) list length *Jump*.
 The particle not can has velocity more then light speed as count jumps are not more than \\( \tau_{R} \\) even if \\( j > \tau_{R} \\).
 If  \\( j =  \tau_{R} \\) then particle time is stop and interaction is inpossible.
 If *j* = 0 then time and interaction as in classical mechanics.
 If  \\( 0 < j <  \tau_{R} \\) then particle time is slows down and intensivity of interaction is falls.

 ## 5. Measurements
-All epistemology entities has standard types (int, bool, and itc.).
+All epistemology entities have standard types (int, bool, and itc.).
-We define the unprimed system foolow.
+We define the unprimed system to follow.
 - Space cells marked numbers from 0 to Nmax.
 It is variable x class ItemList.
 - Time interval marked number from 0 to Nmax.
 It is variable t class Temp.
 - Counter of bearing (abutting) node (lb = true) is variable "tick".
 - In all cells put detector of location and interaction.
-It is variable "observer" of class Table.
+It is the variable "observer" of the class Table.

-We define time of particle (the primed system) as variable "tick" class Component.
+We define the time of particle (the primed system) as the variable "tick" the class Component.

 Operation of measurement is depicted in Fig.7
 ![Fig7](Fig1-2-7.png)